jdmota/java-typestate-checker/README.md

 [Quick Start](#quick-start) | [Installation](#installation) | [Changelog](https://github.com/jdmota/java-typestate-checker/wiki/Changelog) | [Documentation](https://github.com/jdmota/java-typestate-checker/wiki/Documentation)

+The **Java Typestate Checker (JaTyC)** is a tool that verifies Java source code with respect to typestates.
+A typestate is associated with a Java class with the `@Typestate` annotation and defines: the object's states, the methods that can be safely called in each state, and the states resulting from the calls.
+The tool statically verifies that when a Java program runs: sequences of method calls obey to object's protocols; objects' protocols are completed; null-pointer exceptions are not raised; subclasses' instances respect the protocol of their superclasses.

 **JaTyC** is a plugin for the [Checker Framework](https://checkerframework.org/).
-It is a purely transparent checker, i.e. does not modify the baseline Java compilation, that allows one to statically check that class methods are called in a prescribed order, specified in a protocol file associated with that Java class with a `@Typestate` annotation.
+It is a purely transparent checker, i.e. does not modify the baseline Java compilation.
 This tool was inspired in the [Mungo toolset](http://www.dcs.gla.ac.uk/research/mungo/index.html).
 It is a new implementation which includes new features and improvements over the current version of Mungo.
 A comparison table between Mungo and this tool is available [here](https://github.com/jdmota/java-typestate-checker/wiki/Mungo-comparison).

 ## Features

-**Latest feature: initial support for subtyping!**
+**Latest feature: support for subtyping!**

 - checking that **methods are called in the correct order** specified by the protocol;
 - checking that **protocols of objects are completed**;